Basic Knowledge

 Ever since Otto von Guericke carried out his famous experiment with the "Magdeburg hemispheres" in 1654, we have known about the considerable pressurising force of the atmosphere surrounding us.
 We have utilised this ancient knowledge in the design of modern vacuum clamping and transport devices.

-They can be used to suck in and hold all virtually dense materials, i.e. steel, wood, light metal, glass, hard rubber, plastics, etc., while magnetising workpieces and tools.
+They can be used to suck in and hold all virtually dense materials, i.e. steel, wood, light metal, glass, hard rubber, plastics, etc., without magnetising workpieces and tools.
 All that is required is a certain area that can be separated from the atmosphere.
 Today, special devices even enable the suction of porous materials such as chipboard, insulation boards, foams, etc.

 The suction surface and the pressure difference between the suction surface and the atmosphere are decisive for the load-bearing capacity of the suction plates.
 The higher the altitude, the lower the air pressure and thus the load-bearing capacity of a suction cup.
 At sea level, 80 % vacuum corresponds to a pressure difference of 810 mbar; at an altitude of 1000 m, 80 % vacuum is only a pressure difference of 710 mbar.